CsabaDu/CsabaDu.DynamicTestData/README.md

 - extend this class for each test class separately,
 - implement the necessary specific methods in the derived class with `IEnumerable<object[]>` returning types, and
 - declare a static instance of the derived class in the test class where it is going to be used.

+You can implement its children as test framework independent portable dynamic data source types.
+Using a test framework ín the derived classes, you can create specific types either like `TestCaseData` type data rows of NUnit, or generic `TheoryData<>` returning type methods of xUnit.
+You will find sample codes of these in the [Advanced Usage](#advanced-usage) section below.

 #### DynamicDataSource Properties